ReDI-School/intro-java/lessons/lesson7/strings.md

+---
+title: "Exercises: Strings"
+nav_order: 1
+parent: 7 - Strings
+grand_parent: Lessons
+---

-# Exercises: strings
+# Exercises: Strings

 ## Looking at the Java reference documentation

 A reference is a technical documentation that explain all the capabilities available in a class or in a library.
 This exists also for every Java class.

 - Google for `java string reference` to find the reference documentation of the `String` class or visit [](https://docs.oracle.com/javase/9/docs/api/java/lang/String.html).
 - Try to find a method that does what you need, if it exists.
 - Do not use the `Search` box on the website but the search of the browser.
 - Read the explanation and how it is used.
 - Use this information to solve the following exercises.